david-palma/arduino-engineering-lab/ex00/README.md

 // the setup function runs once when you press reset or power the board void setup()
 {
-    // initialize digital pin LED_BUILTIN as an output. pinMode(LED_BUILTIN, OUTPUT);
+    // initialise digital pin LED_BUILTIN as an output. pinMode(LED_BUILTIN, OUTPUT);
 }